We continue to update this article as more information becomes available regarding the performers holding their last shows at EPCOT.

 As of now, all the Walt Disney World theme parks are expected to reopen on April 1, 2020, with the exception of these two shows.
 That fact is made clear by their farewell addresses.
 If they were returning with the rest of EPCOT, then we would be reading some “see you real soon” note.
 Unfortunately, that does not seem to be the case.
 In fact, Funny Sergio outright says he was fired.

 These musicians and performers were icons of their host pavilions and brought an extra layer of immersion.
-The was a low-commitment that EPCOT could as they by.
-“British Revolution” was also a staple of the U.K. pavilion’s New Year’s party, ending each year rocking out to everything from to the Queen.
+The live entertainment was a low-commitment experience that EPCOT guests could experience as they walked by.
+“British Revolution” was also a staple of the U.K. pavilion’s New Year’s Eve party, ending each year rocking out to everything from Led Zeppelin to the Queen.

 Speculation Time: Why are we losing these shows?